Elite Broker in L.A. Joins Indie Firm After Four Years at Morgan Stanley

 (Story updated with comments and confirmation from Insigneo.)

-Antoine Souma, who gained notoriety last year when his former employer agreed to pay $14 million to settle a customer’s complaints, has left Morgan Stanley’s private wealth office in downtown Los Angeles to affiliate with an independent broker.
+Antoine Souma, who gained notoriety last year when his former employer agreed to pay $14 million to settle complaints from one of his customers, has left Morgan Stanley’s private wealth office in downtown Los Angeles to affiliate with an independent broker.

 Souma was referred to Insigneo by Indiana-based Sanctuary Wealth, an independent broker managed by several former Merrill Lynch regional executives, according to an Insigneo press release.
 Officials representing Sanctuary, which does not currently have an international platform, did not immediately respond to requests for comment.
 Insigneo said the firm “collaborated on the transition.”